Alex Marshall (journalist): Markets and democracy

-The book and its ideas aroused opposition from those who view markets as existing outside government.
-On Sept 14, 2012, Nick Sorrentino, in his blog AgainstCronyCapitalism.org, described Marshall's ideas in a Bloomberg View essay the previous day as "nonsense."

-"Markets are as natural as a dawn in the desert," said Sorrentino.
-"And like all of these things they do not need government to exist."

-Marshall's ideas have received support from other quarters.
-Challenge Magazine, a journal edited by Jeffrey Madrick and whose editorial board includes Paul Krugman and Robert Solow, had an article by Marshall summarizing the book's ideas in its March/April 2014 issue.

 Controversy over New Urbanism

 In the 1990s, Marshall became involved in controversy over his criticism of New Urbanism, a school of suburban design he called a marketing scheme to repackage conventional suburban sprawl behind nostalgic imagery and aspirational sloganism.

-In a 1995 article in Metropolis Magazine, Marshall denounced New Urbanism as "a grand fraud".
-Marshall continued the theme in numerous articles, including an opinion column in the Washington Post in September of the same year, and in Marshall's first book, How Cities Work: Suburbs, Sprawl, and the Roads Not Taken (Austin: U. of Texas Press 2000).
+In a 1995 article in Metropolis magazine, Marshall denounced New Urbanism as "a grand fraud".
+Marshall continued the theme in numerous articles, including an opinion column in the Washington Post in September of the same year, and in Marshall's first book, How Cities Work: Suburbs, Sprawl, and the Roads Not Taken (Austin: University of Texas Press, 2000).